0xarshia/smart-contract-memory/README.md

 # what happens when the variable is written

-in the first step variable reference, the free memory pointer Select the where data should be stored.
+in the first step variable reference to the free memory pointer to Select the where data should be stored.